neha-deshpande001/Sort-Spotify-Data/README.md

 python SortSongs.py
 ```

-Two new files will be created: `SortedSongs.txt` and `SortedArtists.txt`.
+Three new files will be created: `SortedSongs.txt`, `SortedArtists.txt`, and `SortedLikedSongs.txt`.

 `SortedSongs.txt` will be in the following format, with each line being a different song.
 ```